-Using your original strategy as a guide, conduct analysis of your key entrance points, device behaviours and user journeys to help identify weaknesses, leakage points and areas for improvement.
+Using your original strategy as a guide, conduct analysis of your website’s key entrance points, device behaviours and user journeys to help identify weaknesses, leakage points and areas for improvement first of all.

 This type of quantitative data is essential not only in terms of identifying CRO opportunities, but also when it comes to justifying those choices.
 Qualitative data analysis should also be used to dig into the why behind your data and help elucidate usability issues and sticking points.

 To get to the bottom of why an issue might be occurring, consider conducting usability testing.
 There’s no better way of understanding a user’s experience of your website than to literally sit next to them and observe their challenge first hand.